-2. A Member may require that an operator providing expedited shipments, as a condition of having access to the expedited procedures described in paragraph 1:
+A Member may require that an expedited shipment provider shall, as a condition for the application of the procedures described in paragraph 1 to its expedited shipments:

-- (a) provide adequate infrastructure to allow for the processing of the expedited shipment; - (b) submit specific information in advance of the arrival of an expedited shipment; and - (c) be assessed fees limited in amount to the approximate cost of services rendered in providing the separate customs procedures in paragraph 1.
+- (a) provide adequate infrastructure to allow for the processing of the expedited shipment; - (b) submit specified manifest information in advance of the arrival of an expedited shipment; and - (c) be assessed fees limited in amount to the approximate cost of services rendered in providing the separate customs procedures in paragraph 1.

-3. Nothing in these provisions shall prevent a Member from conducting screenings and examinations where necessary to maintain appropriate border control, including through the use of systems that distinguish between low-risk and high-risk goods.
+Nothing in these provisions shall prevent a Member from obtaining additional information, conducting screenings, or examining goods, where necessary to maintain appropriate border control, including through the use of systems that distinguish between low-risk and high-risk goods.